-blood cells that help defend the body against infections.
+Often shortened to WBCs.
+Blood cells that help defend the body against infections.
 There are many types of white blood cells.
-Certain cancer treatments such as chemotherapy can reduce the number of these cells and make a person more likely to get infections.
-See also blood count, bone marrow, chemotherapy, immune system.
+Certain cancer treatments, such as chemotherapy, can reduce the number of these cells and make a person more likely to get infections.
+See also blood count, chemotherapy, immune system.

-classification system for prostate cancer using the categories A, B, C, or D. It has largely been replaced by the TNM system.
+Classification system for prostate cancer using the categories A, B, C, or D. It’s largely been replaced by the TNM system.
 Whitmore-Jewett staging can be translated into the TNM system, or the doctor can explain how this staging system will affect treatment options.
-See also prostate, staging, Gleason score.
+See also prostate, staging.

-also called Wilms’ tumor or nephroblastoma.
+Also called Wilms’ tumor or nephroblastoma.
 A rare type of cancer that starts in the kidney and mainly affects young children.
+See also kidney.

-a method used during a surgical biopsy when the lump is hard to find or when there is an area that looks suspicious on the x-ray.
-A thin, hollow needle is placed in the tissue and x-rays are taken to guide the needle to the area of concern.
+A method used when doing surgery to take out tissue for testing (surgical biopsy) and the lump is hard to find or there’s an area that looks suspicious on the x-ray.
+A thin, hollow needle is placed in the tissue and x-rays are used to guide the needle to the area of concern.
 A fine wire is put through the center of the needle.
 A small hook at the end of the wire keeps it in place.
-The hollow needle is then removed, and the surgeon uses the path of the wire as a guide to find the abnormal area to be removed.
-See also biopsy.
+The hollow needle is then removed, and the surgeon uses the path of the wire as a guide to find the area to be removed.
+See also biopsy, surgical biopsy.